 The demographic transition is the reduction in the birth rate that occurs when people achieve some level of economic progress.
 China is a spectacular example where the rising middle class are having one or two children per family despite the end of the one child policy.

-More charts on the performance of different nations.
 India is progressing faster than China at this stage, as you would expect because they lagging on the same path.
 The same thing is happening in other countries as well on a smaller scale.

 In the meantime there is a growing awareness of the hole that we have dug with RE and expect a lot more talk about the need to keep coal in the system.
 Even Audrey Zibelman is talking about it, so it must be true.

 As you would expect, cost of living trumps climate change as a concern for the punters while the ALP is tying itself in knots looking for a way to placate the Greens and at the same time get out of the hole that Bill Shorten dug.
 Where are the adults in the room?
 But wait, you can say the same about the Coalition.

 A disgraceful call from the PM overnight – reported in The Australian, taking pride in Australia’s multi-billion dollar spend to meet Kyoto targets.
 What a disaster for the farmers and the nation.

 Scott Morrison said Australia was doing the “heavy lifting” in setting and meeting its climate targets after investing billions of dollars to exceed the Kyoto 2020 target — to reduce emissions by 5 per cent below 2000 levels — by 367 million tonnes.

 “Plenty of other countries set targets; not many like Australia meet them in the way we meet them,” the Prime Minister said.